Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Kentucky Performance Insights

-- The Wildcats are outscoring opponents by 16.5 points per game with a +214 scoring differential overall.
-They put up 90.8 points per game (third in college basketball) and give up 74.3 per contest (260th in college basketball).
+- The Wildcats' +214 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 90.8 points per game (third in college basketball) while allowing 74.3 per outing (260th in college basketball).

-- Kentucky wins the rebound battle by 1.4 boards on average.
-It collects 38.4 rebounds per game, which ranks 97th in college basketball, while its opponents pull down 37 per contest.
+- Kentucky pulls down 38.4 rebounds per game (97th in college basketball) while conceding 37 per contest to its opponents.
+It outrebounds opponents by 1.4 boards per game.

-- Kentucky makes 10.2 three-pointers per game (15th in college basketball) at a 40.6% rate (fourth-best in college basketball), compared to the 8.5 per game its opponents make at a 31% rate.
+- Kentucky connects on 10.2 three-pointers per game (15th in college basketball) at a 40.6% rate (fourth-best in college basketball), compared to the 8.5 per game its opponents make at a 31% rate.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.